filippoberti2020/202020ruletimer/README.md

 Once installed, the extension will start sending regular notifications according to the 20-20-20 rule.

-## Support

-For any questions or feedback, please contact us at 202020timer@gmail.com.

 ## Contributing

 We welcome contributions to improve the 20 20 20 Rule Timer GNOME extension.
 Please feel free to submit issues or pull requests.